The rise of Carthage: Rome's greatest enemy

 These sources describe the Carthaginians as cruel and wealth-obsessed people who practised horrific human sacrifices as part of their religion.

-Historians are aware that the Greeks and Romans are extremely biased when they say these things, so we need to be cautious when relying too heavily on these sources.
+Historians are aware that the Greeks and Romans are providing an extremely biased historical record, so we need to be cautious when relying too heavily on these sources.

 Often, archaeology is the only other evidence we can use to understand what Carthage was like.